 Now let’s look at it from the least favorable situation of a non-draft event packed with super bikes.
 Your primary drawback in terms of aerodynamics will be your position.
 Even in your aerobars, you’re not going to achieve the same efficiency as your competitors.
 However, that’s only in terms of your position.
 If you go up against a similarly well-trained athlete on a time trial bike that lacks a power meter, I’d give you even odds.
 They may still ride faster than you, but you’ll be more consistent and go over your red line less frequently.
 You will be in a better physiological position going into the run.

 To address the specific matter of your cockpit setup and its relative aerodynamic costs, it’s difficult to answer your question without knowing what you had on your triathlon bike and what you have now.
-Many typical triathlon bikes, like the Cervelo P2 and the more affordable versions of the Trek Speed Concept have cockpits that are only slightly more streamlined than a traditional road bike with clip-on aerobars.
+Many typical triathlon bikes, like the old Cervelo P2 and the more affordable versions of the Trek Speed Concept have cockpits that are only slightly more streamlined than a traditional road bike with clip on aero bars.
 As a rule of thumb, I’d say that if it looks the same to you, it’s likely to look the same to the air.
 You only really start getting significant gains when you make all the radical adjustments seen in the super bikes: hidden cables, integrated stems, recessed brakes, and aero-shaped handlebars.
 So are you really losing anything to a TT bike with your road bike’s handlebars and such?
 Not really.
 You’d have to go to a wind tunnel and measure bike-against-bike to know, and in the end that’s just going to be a number.
 The difference you’re interested in exists on the race course, and out there your legs will be an overwhelmingly decisive factor.

 The bottom line is don’t sweat it.
-Those bars aren’t going to slow you down enough to matter, and by the time they do, you’ll be sponsored by someone who’ll give you both a TT and road bike.
+Those clip on aero bars aren’t going to slow you down enough to matter, and by the time they do, you’ll be sponsored by someone who’ll give you both a TT and road bike.
 Thanks for the question and best of luck in your training and racing.

-Adapted with permission from Velopress.com.
+Portions of text adapted with permission from Velopress.com.
 For more analysis on science in triathlon, pick up Jim Gourley’s book “FASTER: Demystifying the Science of Triathlon Speed.”